 Aroma: 7.125 – Nice pine smell – no real alcohol smell.
 You can get that alcohol if you dig deep enough.

-Manliness: 3 – The berries kind of detract from manliness.
+Honesty: 3 – The berries kind of detract from the contents and context.
 The problem with this is that we see this on the side of the road.
 It has this weird dragon boar thing, but overall the color, the shape, the labeling just makes this seem awful.
 Since this isn’t the vodka the help of James Bond is nowhere to be found.

 Gin & Tonic: 6.375 – The lime makes this bearable, but not perfect.
 It’s a fairly good gin and tonic.